pvillela/rust-bench-diff/src/lib2.md

 # A Model of Time-Dependent Random Noise

 Following is a simple mathematical model of time-dependent random noise.
-This model provides additional corroboration for the `bench_diff` approach.
+This model is an aid to reasoning about time-dependent random noise and the `bench_diff` approach.
 Nonetheless, the model's fit with reality is not necessary to validate `bench_diff` as the test benchmarks discussed previously provide independent validation of the library.

 ## The Model